Welcome

 Introduction

 Contracts may appear valid but can still be set aside if entered into due to certain legal flaws—a group known as vitiating factors.
 For the SQE2, it is essential to distinguish contracts that are unenforceable (void) from those where parties may choose to rescind (voidable).
-This article explains each core vitiating factor and how to analyse typical exam scenarios.
+This article explains each core vitiating factor and how to analyse typical exam scenarios, with attention to remedies, bars to rescission, third-party rights, and practical client advice.

 Void and Voidable Contracts